This Guide consists of a listing and description of records in our collection which relate to Aboriginal people. It is divided into two parts:

 Part 2 - Agencies relating to Aboriginal People

 The following is a list of selected records which contain significant mention of Aboriginal people.
 The list is not exhaustive.
-It is therefore recommended that researchers examine the archives of each government department or agency held by State Records which may be relevant to their enquiry.
+It is therefore recommended that researchers examine the archives of each government department or agency in our collection which may be relevant to their enquiry.
 For example, the records of the Department of Corrective Services or Department of Health may contain valuable information about Aboriginal persons in the custody or care of those agencies notably in the records of prisons and psychiatric institutions.
-References to Aboriginal people are likely to be found throughout the records of various government agencies held by State Records and may be located by means of the guides, finding aids and indexes available in the reading room.
+References to Aboriginal people are likely to be found throughout the records of various government agencies in our collection and may be located by means of the guides, finding aids and indexes available in the reading room.

 Each government agency has its own restrictions on access to its records.
 Where each record series is restricted this has been noted.
-Please contact State Records for current details of people to contact for permission to view restricted records.
+Please contact us for current details of people to contact for permission to view restricted records.

 Aboriginal Lands Trust